zakrywilson/zakrywilson.github.io/_posts/2016-03-11-is-null-or-empty-method.md

 }
 {% endhighlight %}

 You have a string that was initialized to null, but then there is also a case where it might be empty.
-This can sometimes result if you having to check multiple fields to ensure that you have correct data.
+This can sometimes result in you having to check multiple fields to ensure that you have correct data.

 {% highlight java %}
 if ((a != null && !a.equals("")) &&